TakeLab/podium/docs/source/walkthrough.rst

 Loading built-in datasets
 ----------------------------

 One built-in dataset available in Podium is the `Stanford Sentiment Treebank <https://nlp.stanford.edu/sentiment/treebank.html>`__.
-In order to load the dataset, it is enough to call the :meth:`get_dataset_splits` method.
+In order to load the dataset, it is enough to call the :func:`get_dataset_splits` method.

 .. doctest:: sst
   :options: +NORMALIZE_WHITESPACE